 Grant awards to organizations, unless otherwise specified in the program guidelines, must be matched dollar-for-dollar.
 For example, if an organization requests $1,000 from MAC, they must have at least $1,000 in cash income from another source (other than state funds) towards the expenses of that same project.
 Sources of matching funds may include revenue from the project activities, contributions from foundations or corporations, government support from federal or local sources, or cash from the organization’s own accounts.

 Grantees cannot match MAC funding with other state funds.

 In-kind contributions cannot be counted as part of a cash match.
 In-kind contributions are the dollar value of materials and services that are provided to a project at no cash cost from sources other than the applicant, i.e., volunteer hours or donated space.
 However, it is important to document and include information on in-kind contributions as part of the application budget.
 In-kind donations help to demonstrate a community’s support of a project.

 How To Apply

 Applications should be complete, including all required information and materials.
-Incomplete applications, defined as applications missing one or more of the following documents, will not be considered for funding and will be returned to the applicant.
-Please do not bind or staple application materials.
+Incomplete applications, defined as applications missing one or more of the following documents, will not be considered for funding.
+Please be prepared to submit the following information through the eGRANT system:

-- Minigrant for Organizations Application Form (Note: All organizations applying to MAC (including schools) must provide their Dun & Bradstreet (DUNS) number on the application.
+- Dun & Bradstreet (DUNS) number.
 Go to Dun & Bradstreet to apply for a number or check to see if your organization has a number.
 Go here for more information on DUNS numbers

 - Budget itemization (if needed to show additional information on the project budget).